This is the end, my only friend, the end (apologies to Jim Morrison).

-READ MORE: Second Serve: Winner winner chicken dinner
+READ MORE: Second Serve: My first win

 I just won’t be documenting my performances on this blog any more.
 However, if I do start to achieve some serious success—maybe getting into the top 200 and 150 in the country—or have some interesting and entertaining tennis interview subjects lined up, I will return with a special one-off post here and there.

 And now I have my eye toward 2025 when I can start playing in the over-40 division and hopefully be the ass kicker of guys my own age rather than the ass kickee by kids born when I was in high school.